yetulaxman/linux-2/_tutorials/01-introduction-container.md

 ---
-title: Basic survival docker jargon
+title: Essential Docker Termonology
 ---

 ### Learning Objective
 In this session, you will understand the basic terminology to survive in this course.
-More docker jargon will be introduced as we go along with course.
+More docker jargon will be introduced as we go with course.

 ### 1. Understand the following basic terminology in Docker world.